-Bed bugs infestation
+Bed bug infestation

 Bed bugs are nocturnal insects that feed on warm-blooded animals as well as humans.
 In urban areas these bugs can cause serious trouble, due to a number of factors, such as the increased number of people travelling and the bugs’ natural resistance to commercial bed bug sprays.
 Bed bug bites are very unpleasant and for some people with certain levels of allergies to them, they could be a complete nightmare.

 The first signs of an infestation, apart from the bed bug bites, are usually dark specks and marks on the mattress and the bed frame, which are, in essence, bed bugs faeces.
 Another sign of a bed bug infestation would be the presence of blood or rusty brown spots on the bedding, as well as shed skin, eggs or egg shells.

-Bed bug treatment and control
+Bed bug control

 About Bed Bugs

 Bed bugs can easily spread around a property but rarely, in cases of severe infestations, may they migrate from one building to another.
 When trying to locate the bugs you should consider that they always try to settle down as close as possible to their hosts.
 In cases when the bugs have been unsuccessfully tackled by either you or a pest technician, they may spread around the property and hide in unusual hideouts.
-Bed bugs prefer to hide within natural insulations such as wood, fabrics, leather, paper, and carton, and the associated cracks and crevices.
+Bed bugs prefer to hide within natural insulation materials, such as wood, fabrics, leather, paper, and carton, and the associated cracks and crevices.
 If they had a choice, they would prefer wood to any other materials.
 These tiny insects are not as agile as other pest insects but they hide incredibly well and may even survive without blood meals for months.

 These pests are nocturnal and they become active at night when they usually bite.
 They can sense our presence by detecting our temperature and the carbon dioxide that we exhale.
-If these bugs are left without a blood meal they can hibernate (as well as in cases when the temperature drops below 16C) and survive for an entire year.
+If these bugs are left without a blood meal they can hibernate (as well as in cases when the temperature drops below 16 Celsius) and survive for an entire year.
 Bed bugs may crawl more than 70 metres in one hour looking for a blood meal and very often they spread around the property going from one floor to another or infesting the adjoining parts.
-A bed bug infestation will spread from one building to another only in severe cases, which have gone out of control.
-Bed bugs reproduce relatively quickly as an egg will pass through 5 instars and become a fully grown adult within a month, depending on the availability of food and the temperature.
+A bed bug infestation spreads from one building to another only in severe cases, which have gone out of control.
+Bed bugs reproduce relatively quickly as an egg will pass through 5 nymph stages and become a fully grown adult within a month, depending on the availability of food and the temperature.
 During its lifespan of about nine months, a female bed bug will lay up to 500 eggs.